DigitalPublishingToolkit/NN09/md/10Rules.md

 that data packets are delivered and routed as quickly as possible and without making distinctions between the types of data transmitted.
 This is roughly the way the internet has been working so far, i.e. without any intervention.
-However, today we have applications, which are popular in present-day network management, that call for faster reaction times.
+However, today we have applications that are popular in present-day network management, that call for faster reaction times.
 Coordinating multi-user games, online phone calls, or remote IT maintenance services, all require a particularly short response time, or as the techies say, *latency*.
-These demanding processes will not be well served in an internet that is merely ‘best effort’.
+Such processes will not be well served in an internet that is merely ‘best effort’.

 Those demanding net neutrality often assume that the current state of